Moving to San Francisco – a Complete Guide

 The highest percentage of the population is relatively young, aged 25-44, which is a consequence of the massive influx of new residents.
 Young people are attracted to SF because the job opportunities are solid, especially in the tech domain and for college graduates, and the entertainment venues are abundant.
 The advantages of moving alone are numerous, and this is a place where everyone wants to be.

 However, according to some research, the technology boom has raised housing and other living costs significantly, which has discouraged people from having children.
 Because of that, SF is facing the lowest percentage of children when compared to other large US towns today.
 Other discouraging surveys indicate that nearly 55% of Californians think that it’s much harder to succeed in California than in other states.

 Costs of Finding a Home

 As mentioned earlier, renting and housing costs are expensive due to the fact that there is a shortage of housing options combined with the massive influx of newcomers.
 And it’s going to get only worse.
 Some statistics indicate that SF will have to provide more than 92,000 housing units and 191,000 additional jobs by 2040 to keep up with this trend.
 The median home price amounts to $1.7 million, and the median rent is about $3,700, so even more expensive than in NY.
 Indeed, to live in SF, you’ll have to make some sacrifices in the beginning.
 But you’ll see that it’s worth it, from the very first day.
 Don’t let numbers decide for you.
-Choose your own way to live.
+Choose your own way to live, but do pay attention to some tips and tricks for packing, house-hunting, and moving day tips to reduce the chances of getting moving stress and help you avoid common moving mistakes.